MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/troubleshooting-storage-spaces.md

 ## Slow IO performance

-If you are seeing slow IO performance, check if cache is enabled in your Storage Spaces Direct configuration.
+If you see slow IO performance, check if cache is enabled in your Storage Spaces Direct configuration.

 There are two ways to check: